PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

     In an ideal world, we would not need to use/maintain Forklift in the PlanktoScope OS for achieving the goals which originally motivated the creation of Forklift...or at least Forklift could outsource so much functionality to externally-maintained systems that Forklift could be reduced to a UI wrapper.
 Or maybe the PlanktoScope OS's goals will later be reduced to the point that Forklift will no longer be very useful for the PlanktoScope OS.

-### Package management with `forklift`
+### System customization & configuration

-When you're just experimenting and you can tolerate the challenges mentioned above, it's fine to customize the PlanktoScope OS by installing software packages using `pip` directly on the OS and/or by making extensive changes to OS configuration files.
+When you're just experimenting and you can tolerate the challenges mentioned above, it's fine to customize the PlanktoScope OS by installing software packages using `pip` directly on the OS and/or by making extensive changes directly to OS configuration files in `/etc`.
 However, once you actually care about keeping your customizations around - and especially if/when you want to share your customizations with other people - we recommend migrating those customizations into Forklift packages, which are just files and configuration files stored in a specially-structured Git repository which is also published online (e.g. on GitHub, GitLab, Gitea, etc.). `forklift` provides an easy way to [package, publish](https://github.com/PlanktoScope/forklift/blob/main/docs/design.md#app-packaging-and-distribution), [combine, and apply](https://github.com/PlanktoScope/forklift/blob/main/docs/design.md#app-deployment-configuration) customizations via YAML configuration files in Git repositories; this enables easy sharing, configuration, (re-)composition, and downloading of Docker Compose applications, systemd services, and OS configuration files.
 Configurations of all deployments of Forklift packages on a computer running the PlanktoScope OS are specified and integrated in a single Git repository, a *Forklift pallet*.
 At any given time, each PlanktoScope has exactly one Forklift pallet applied; switching between Forklift pallets (whether to try out a different set of customizations or to upgrade/downgrade all programs and OS configurations managed by Forklift) is easy and can be done by running just one command (`forklift pallet switch`, described below in the [Applying published customizations](#applying-published-customizations) subsection).

-`forklift` is used very differently compared to traditional Linux system package managers like APT, for which you must run step-by-step commands in order to modify the state of your system (e.g. to install some package or install some other package).
+`forklift` organizes apps and configurations into modules called *packages*, but `forklift` is used very differently compared to traditional Linux system package managers like APT, for which you must run step-by-step commands in order to modify the state of your system (e.g. to install some package or install some other package).
 When using `forklift`, you instead edit configuration files which declare the desired state of your system (or you can instead run some commands provided by `forklift` for common operations, such as in [this example](../../../operation/networking.md#dont-allow-the-planktoscope-to-be-used-as-a-default-gateway-to-the-internet)), and then you ask `forklift` to prepare to make your system match the desired state on its next boot.

 #### (No traditional) dependency management